Spring roll: United States

-Madison has a hyper-local variety of spring roll unique to the city.
+Madison, Wisconsin, has a hyper-local variety of spring roll unique to the city.
 In Madison, spring rolls are often served in an extra large format weighing between 1–1.5 lbs.
 These spring rolls, originally created by a Thai immigrant in 2006, are stuffed with cabbage, cilantro, iceberg lettuce, jalapeños, avocado, cucumbers and rice noodles.
 They can be found at numerous restaurants and food stalls in the city.

 Latin America

 Brazil

 In Brazil, spring rolls are called either rolinhos-primavera (/pt/), which is an approximate free translation from English, or as it is called in Japanese restaurants and among people who are used to the plate by the way it came to Brazil from Japanese immigrants, "spring roll" (春巻き, harumaki) (/ja/).
 They can be found mostly in Chinese restaurants, usually served with a molho agridoce (sweet and sour sauce) to dip, usually bright red and hot, made with ketchup, vinegar, sugar and sometimes spices such as star anise, which accompanies some other kinds of dishes, and can include onion and sweet pepper.
 Some Japanese restaurants also serve spring rolls in Brazil, but generally plain or with soy sauce to dip (molho agridoce is also available in some).
 They are also found in buffet-like fast food restaurants, and can be called either by the Japanese or Brazilian Portuguese name, but most often the latter.